rdrr1990/bigKRLS/README.md

 install.packages(c("bigmemory", "biganalytics", "bigalgebra"))

+### Missed Connections
-4. Many people have trouble running Rcpp and RcppArmadillo because R seems to have trouble finding C and Fortran (i.e., R throws errors like "cannot find lquadmath" or "lqfortran" or similar troubles with clang++ and g++).
-The documentation for those packages now deals with that topic extensively and once installation is complete our makevars and namespace files should take care of connecting everything under the hood.
+Many people have trouble running Rcpp and RcppArmadillo because R isn't set to find C and Fortran (i.e., R throws errors like "cannot find lquadmath" or "lqfortran" or similar troubles with clang++ and g++).
+Once installation is complete our makevars and namespace files should take care of connecting everything under the hood.

+###  Ubuntu
-###  Ubuntu users should be good to go at this point
+Ubuntu users should be good to go at this point

+### Mac OSX
-### Apple users will still need to run the following two terminal commands:
+Mac OSX users may still need to run the following two terminal commands:

 curl -O http://r.research.att.com/libs/gfortran-4.8.2-darwin13.tar.bz2

 sudo tar fvxz gfortran-4.8.2-darwin13.tar.bz2 -C /

-  -- If troubles persist, we found the following pages particularly helpful:

 Decompress the bigKRLS .tar file.
 Don't use install.packages; instead open bigKRLS.Rproject from RStudio and build it (command shift B).

+If troubles persist, we found the following pages particularly helpful:

 http://thecoatlessprofessor.com/programming/setting-up-rstudio-to-work-with-rcpparmadillo/